 The JPG photo might have been taken some ago using a phone which did not record EXIF data - most phones sold before 2010 did not record EXIF data on photos.

-It might be that although the original JPG did have EXIF data showing when the photo was taken, the copy of the JPG you are looking at was copied in such as way that the EXIF data has been stripped off it.
+It might be that although the original JPG/HEIC did have EXIF data showing when the photo was taken, the copy of the JPG/HEIC you are looking at was copied in such as way that the EXIF data has been stripped off it.
 For example:

 you might have moved the photo to a photo storage service in the cloud which, to save storage space, has stored it in "lossy" compressed form (by removing EXIF data and removing many pixels)

-the copy of the JPG you have might have been sent to you by WhatsApp or other messaging system.
+the copy of the JPG/HEIC you have might have been sent to you by WhatsApp or other messaging system.
 Such messaging systems typically remove EXIF data and reduce the number of pixels

-the copy of the JPG you have might have been emailed to you or you might have emailed it to yourself as a convenient way of copying it from one device to another.
-Copying some file types from one device to another by sending them by email can sometimes work satisfactorily but there is a potential trap for the unwary when using email to copy JPGs because when you open an email containing JPGs they might be displayed as attachments or they might be displayed inline as part of the message.
-If they are displayed inline and you then save the inline picture the file as saved may not contain the EXIF metadata.
-(It is usually possible to save the JPG intact with EXIF data from an email when it is displayed inline but the method needed is not obvious.)
+the copy of the JPG/HEIC you have might have been emailed to you or you might have emailed it to yourself as a convenient way of copying it from one device to another.
+Copying some file types from one device to another by sending them by email can sometimes work satisfactorily but there is a potential trap for the unwary when using email to copy JPGs and HEICs because when you open an email containing a JPG/HEIC it might be displayed as an attachment or it might be displayed inline as part of the message.
+If it is displayed inline and you then save the inline picture the file as saved may not contain the EXIF metadata.
+(It is usually possible to save it intact with EXIF data from an email when it is displayed inline but the method needed is not obvious.)

 The JPG might not be a digital photo at all but might have been created by scanning in a non-digital photo in card form, or by scanning in the negative on a specialist scanner.
 In this case EXIF data may not be completely absent: there will usually be some limited EXIF data giving the make and model of the scanner, but not the date the photo was taken nor items such as focal length and ISO number, obviously.